Top 5 Spots for Tight Lines in Ocala Marion County

 1. Rodman Reservoir

-Located south of P2.
-Orange Lakealatka off of Hwy 19, The Rodman Reservoir is listed as one of the premier largemouth bass fisheries in Northeast Florida.
+The Rodman Reservoir is listed as one of the premier largemouth bass fisheries in Northeast Florida.
 At about 15 miles long, it covers 9,500 acres and is home to a variety of species.
 In addition to trophy-sized largemouth bass, you’ll find bluegill, redear sunfish, black crappie and catfish.
 The reservoir was first created in 1968 when an earthen dam was built across the Ocklawaha River.
 Due to a barge project that began in the late 60s and was later dismissed, a section of the pool reaches depths of 30 feet—providing plenty of submersed vegetation and cover areas perfect for producing big fish!

 2. Orange Lake